LHCb Collaboration in front of the LHCb detector (Credit: CERN)

 The LHCb experiment is located at Point 8 of the LHC, 100 m underground by the French border close to the airport and Ferney Voltaire.
 It is in the same underground cavern as the Delphi experiment during LEP times and it is still possible to visit the barrel of the Delphi detector.

-The RAL PPD Group has responsibilities in the construction and operation of the two RICH detectors, the building of the worldwide Computing Grid to process data and in the physics exploitation of the experiment.
+The RAL PPD Group has responsibilities in the construction and operation of the two RICH detectors, the building of the worldwide Computing Grid to process data and the physics exploitation of the experiment.

 A schematic diagram of the LHCb experiment and the various sub-detector systems